trofi/trofi.github.io.gen/posts/267-diving-into-an-ipa-gcc-bug.md

 While we are at it there are cases when you expect some optimization to fire.
-But for some reason it does not happen.`-fopt-info-all` might sched some light into decisions made by `gcc`:
+But for some reason it does not happen.`-fopt-info-all` might shed some light into decisions made by `gcc`:

 ```
 $ gcc -O1 -fipa-cp -fipa-cp-clone -fopt-info-all -c a.cc -o a.o